 This webinar was very well received even though — as in Covey’s original 7 habits — most of the content was not technology related.
 Rather, it focused on the right things at the right time and maintaining a healthy mindset, which sometimes requires a shift in paradigm depending on your starting point.

 Applying Covey’s Work to Testing

 When I was invited to give the closing keynote at TestIstanbul, in Istanbul, Turkey, on April 25, I knew giving a tailored version of my 7 Habits of Highly Effective Agile Testers talk would work well for this audience.
-(Read more about it, and view the slides in our last blog post.)

 As it turned out, the speech got a very positive reception from TestIstanbul attendees.
 As an international tech conference that focuses on software quality, the conference attracts an elite audience of international entrepreneurs and engineers to discuss the latest trends and developments in software testing practices.

 While we at XBOSoft have many “habits” during testing and process evaluations, my 7 Habits offers an accessible entry point.
 There is a big difference between a routine testing process most companies offer, and the higher level work that we do.
 These habits comprise the guiding principles for our process for software testing and, in particular, as it pertains to Agile testing.